AlabhyaG/Fatmug-Assignment/README.md

 - `pk`: The PO number of the purchase order to retrieve.

 **Returns:**
+- Gives all fields of purchase model as output
 - 200 OK: The purchase order details.
 - 404 Not Found: The purchase order does not exist.

 ### PUT /api/purchase-orders/{pk}/

 **Description:** Updates a specific purchase order by its PO number.
+Update Delivery Date and quality rating and status to completed.
+If status is already completed then only updates quality rating.

 **Path Parameters:**